(Myriophyllum spicatum )

 Currently a two of native insects can help manage Eurasian watermilfoil: Eurychiopsis lecontei and Cricotopus myriophylli.
 They both feed on the stems of the plant, reducing growth rates.

-Download the Invasive Species Council of BC's Factsheet for Eurasian Watermilfoil here.
+Download the Government of BC Invasive Species Alert for Eurasian Watermilfoil here.

 Header photo (Donald Hobern).